-The example drawing below contains our correctly scaled trees, a few correctly scaled cars, and our incorrectly scaled tiny tree to the right.
-We have also drawn our 9-unit line as described in the steps above, which appears at the bottom center portion of the drawing.
+The example drawing below contains our correctly scaled trees, a correctly scaled car, and our incorrectly scaled tiny tree to the right.
+We've also drawn our 9-unit line, as described in the steps above.

 Compare the length of your line with the size of any object in your drawing whose actual size you know.
 In this case, the line is much shorter than the length of the cars.
 Because we can safely assume that the line is either 9 inches, feet, or meters long, we can verify that the units of the drawing are currently set in inches (we now know the line is neither 9 feet nor 9 meters long because of its size relative to the cars).